A new Town Clerk and Chief Executive has been appointed by the City of London Corporation.

 Thomas will take over following four years as Chief Executive at the Royal Borough of Kingston upon Thames.

-In 2019 Thomas was awarded a CBA for his leadership at Rotherham Metropolitan Borough Council, where he led a £1.2bn regeneration programme at Kingston in the wake of the child exploitation scandal in the town.
+In 2019 Thomas was awarded a CBA for his leadership at Rotherham Metropolitan Borough Council in the wake of the child exploitation scandal in the town, before he led a £1.2bn regeneration programme at Kingston.

 He said: “I am inspired by the prospect of joining the City of London Corporation as its Town Clerk and CEO.
 The engine room of the UK economy and London’s public services is here in the Square Mile.